Grant making policy

 Before awarding a grant to any individual, the Trustees require that the application should:

-6.1 Inform the Trustees of the purpose of the application and the way in which the grant will be used;
+6.1 Inform the Trustees of the purpose of the application and the way in which the grant will be used, and should include an itemised breakdown showing how the sum requested has been calculated;

 6.2 Inform the Trustees of the names and full contact details of two referees who are prepared to support the application;

-6.3 Provide adequate information regarding the identity and financial status of the applicant and/or of the applicant’s household;
+6.3 Provide adequate information regarding the identity and financial status of the applicant and/or of the applicant’s household.
+This information will also include the number of dependants covered by the declared household income;

-6.4 In the case of applications under Objective 1, provide adequate information regarding the applicant’s medical condition;
+6.4 In the case of applications under Aim 1, provide adequate information regarding the applicant’s medical condition;

-6.6 Be signed or verified by the applicant (or in the case of applicants by persons under the age of eighteen years by his or her parent or guardian) to confirm that all information provided is correct.
+6.5 Be signed or verified by the applicant (or in the case of applications by persons under the age of eighteen years by their parent or guardian) to confirm that all information provided is correct.

 7. Assessment process